 - For example, if you offer a quiz with 50 questions, it may not be useful to assign it a maximum grade of 10 as in the example above.
 You could instead give the quiz a maximum grade of any value and then set the weight of the grade item to a different value.

 - In this example, you could score the quiz out of 50 but have it count toward the final grade with a weight of 10%.

 - If you need to weigh certain items differently from their score, select Weighted mean of grades as your aggregation method.

 - This method will add a weight column to the 'Gradebook setup.'

 6. With the Edit category page open, choose an aggregation method for your course in the Grade category section.

 - Enter the weighted value for each of your grade items and save changes:

 - For information on the other aggregation methods or for making advanced gradebook calculations, see the article Calculating Your Course Total.

-Note: You do not HAVE to complete steps 2 and 3 at the start of the term.
+You do not have to set aggregation methods at the start of the term.
 Grade items can be added to your course gradebook throughout the term and once all are present, the aggregation methods chosen to calculate the final grade.
-If you opt for doing this sort of setup on an as-needed basis, you should review the article Controlling the Visibility of Your Gradebook, and consider hiding the course total until all the assessment items have been added (so that students aren't confused by the 'running total').
+If you opt for doing this sort of setup ad hoc, you should review the article Controlling the Visibility of Your Gradebook.
+Then consider hiding the course total until all the assessment items have been added so that students aren't confused by the 'running total'.